 At the end of 2007, market risk for 2008 was estimated as a hypothetical 10% increase in the cost of natural gas and feedstock over the market price prevailing on December 31, 2007.
 To mitigate this risk, at December 31, 2007, the Petrochemical Company had natural gas option agreements in effect expiring in March 2008, which covered from 50% to 100% of the fuel gas requirement.
 The Petrochemical Company also entered into financial swap agreements covering approximately 50% of the feedstock requirements through the third quarter of 2008.
-Assuming 2008 total petrochemical product sales volumes at the same rate as 2007, the 10% market risk increase will result in an increase in the cost of natural gas and feedstock of approximately \$7,700,000 in fiscal 2008, before considering the effect of the option and swap agreements outstanding as of December 31, 2007.

-At the end of 2006, market risk for 2007 was estimated as a hypothetical 10% increase in the cost of natural gas and feedstock over the market price prevailing on December 31, 2006.
-To mitigate this risk, at December 31, 2006, the Petrochemical Company had natural gas option agreements in effect expiring in October 2007, which covered from 50% to 100% of the fuel gas requirement.
-The Petrochemical Company also entered into financial swap agreements covering approximately 50% of the feedstock requirements through the third quarter of 2007.
-Assuming 2007 total petrochemical product sales volumes at the same rate as 2006, the 10% market risk increase will result in an increase in the cost of natural gas and feedstock of approximately \$6,500,000 in fiscal 2007, before considering the effect of the option and swap agreements outstanding as of December 31, 2006.
+At the end of 2008, market risk for 2009 was estimated as a hypothetical 10% increase in the cost of natural gas and feedstock over the market price prevailing on December 31, 2008.
+Because of the conditions in the petroleum markets today, with low demand and reasonably low volatility, the Company is not hedging its feedstock costs as it has periodically in the past.
+Assuming 2009 total petrochemical product sales volumes at the same rate as 2008 and that feed prices stay in the range they were at the end of the year, the 10% market risk increase will result in an increase in the cost of natural gas and feedstock of approximately \$5,400,000 in fiscal 2009.